NeddX/Kontrol-2/README.md

 - More...

 # Still in development
 The program is mostly functional but needs polishing.
-As of now I don't feel like working on it, infact I want to re-write it entirley, will see.
+As of now I don't feel like working on it, infact I want to re-write it entirley.

 # Build instruction
 Requires Visual Studio 2019 or higher with DotNet 6 Installed.